Free Video Cutter Expert - How to use

 You can join the video clips into one video or you can create sepparate video clips.
 Just check the "Join Clips" checkbox to join the video clips into one video.

 To set the active video clip just press the video clip's detail box and it will become yellow.

 To preview only the active video clip press the "Play Clip" button on the right of the video clip's details box.

 Step 4 - Preview the Video OutputAfter having set the start and end point of the video clip press the "Play Preview" button of the toolbar to preview the video output.

 Step 5 - Set the output folder and the output video formatThen specify the video output folder.
 You can set it to be the same as the video's folder.
 Then a new video will be created with the same name as the original video but will end with the word ".clipped".
-Alternatively, you can specify another specific video output folder by pressing on the "Browse Output Folder" button.
+Alternatively, you can specify another specific video output folder by pressing the "Browse Output Folder" button.

 To open the output folder just press the "Open Output Folder" button.

-Afterwards, you have to specify the video format of the output video.
+Afterward, you have to specify the video format of the output video.
 You can keep the same video format as the original one or convert the video into another format.